 Driving in France

-Speed Limits
+Speed Limits in France

-Speed limits vary depending on where you are driving in France.
-The speed limit for expressways is 130kph.
 Since France experiences a lot of bad weather conditions, speed limits can also vary depending upon the weather.
-The laws are stricter for people who've had their licenses for less number of years, for example, a person who has held a license for less than one year must always follow the speed limit of 90kph.
+The laws are stricter for people who've had their licenses for shorter periods of time, for example, a person who has held a license for less than one year must always follow the speed limit of 90kph.

 More and more roads in France have fixed speed cameras, which are all preceded by a warning road sign.